Project phase

 My Role

-Advanced UX Design Techniques
+Advanced Web Design Techniques

 Know The Dangers - Mobile Mockup